JanSHecker/PokePipeline/README.md

 v.
 Future Additions

 The pipeline could be expanded in the future by including more columns into the database.
 Also the frontend could be expanded possibly using a framework like react.
-This includes allowing for advanced sorting and filtering etc.
+Possible expansions are search and filtering as well as type and move centric views that allow to look for e.g. all pokemon and moves associated with a type.